 Booneville is a tiny city located in the state of Kentucky.
 With a population of 76 people and two constituent neighborhoods, Booneville is the 399th largest community in Kentucky.

 The people who call Booneville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Booneville residents report their race to be White.
-Important ancestries of people in Booneville include German, English, Irish, and Welsh.
+Important ancestries of people in Booneville include English, Dutch, Irish, and Welsh.

 The most common language spoken in Booneville is English.
 Other important languages spoken here include Spanish and German.